blob421/Vue_App/readme.md

 Introduction :
 -------------
-This repository contains the front-end of my web app.
-It is currently deployed on Azure and interacts with my backend and a Postgres SQL database on the cloud.
+This is the front-end of my web app.
+Currently deployed on Azure as a static web app, it uses flask as back-end for server side operations and a Postgres SQL database for storage on the cloud.
 Data is fetched using a containerized version of my Fetch script running on Azure.
-It features a plotly graph updated in real time.
+It features two plotly graphs updated in real time, a personnalized dashboard, login/register pages as well as a way to change passwords.

 Features :
 ------------------
+Fully compatible with mobiles :heavy_check_mark:
 Hashed passwords :heavy_check_mark:
+Personnalized dashboard :heavy_check_mark:
+Authentication system with token refresh :heavy_check_mark:
+Redirections :heavy_check_mark:
 Real time updates :heavy_check_mark:
-Personnalized dashboard :heavy_check_mark:
-Fully compatible with mobiles :heavy_check_mark:
 Cool UI :heavy_check_mark:

-What's next to come :
+What's next ? :
 ----------------------
  - An LSTM prediction model for Bitcoin and maybe Ethereum
  - An integration of this model to the current plotly graph